 Excessive breast volume (hypermastia) can cause some patients an incredible amount of pain and discomfort.
-Breast Reduction is a reconstructive procedure, which has significant cosmetic benefits because it includes not only reduction of excess breast tissue, skin, and downsizing of areolar complexes but also a lift, which can produce breasts which are more attractive and in proportion to your frame.
+Breast Reduction is a reconstructive procedure, which has significant cosmetic benefits because it includes not only reduction of excess breast tissue, skin, and downsizing of areolar complexes but also a lift, which can produce breasts that are more attractive and in proportion to your frame.
 Proportionate breasts allow for a more active lifestyle, resulting in patients who are healthier and happier, and who are excited that their clothes begin to fit better too.

 Candidates for a breast reduction (reduction mammoplasty) most likely have a history of experiencing functional impairment of the following systems: